 North East ISD Transportation

-A school bus is an extension of the classroom and transportation is a privelege for all students as stipulated by State guidelines.
-Transportation is available for children who live two miles or more from their assigned school.
+A school bus is an extension of the classroom and transportation is a privilege for students.
+As stipulated by State guidelines, transportation is available for children who live two miles or more from their assigned school.
 The distance a student lives from their assigned school is measured using the shortest route that may be traveled on publicly maintained roads between the nearest property line of the school and the nearest property line of the student's legal residence based on State guidelines.
 Students residing within two miles of their assigned school may have transportation available if their neighborhood qualifies as hazardous under the district's hazardous transportation rating system as stipulated and applied in accordance with State and local policy as indicated below.
-Some students who participate in vocational programs or classes not offered at their school are transported between schools.
+Students who participate in vocational programs or classes not offered at their school are shuttled between schools.
 Special education students are eligible for transportation if need is established through the Admission, Review, and Dismissal process.